-The Pololu Serial 16-Servo Controller
+The Pololu Serial 8-Servo Controller

-The Pololu servo controller allows you to connect up to sixteen RC servos to almost any robot controller.
-The interface to the servo controller is a TTL-level serial line, using any baud rate between 1200 and 38400 baud.
+The Pololu servo controller allows you to connect up to eight RC servos to almost any robot controller.
+The interface to the servo controller is a TTL-level serial line or a standard RS-232 serial port, using any baud rate between 1200 and 38400 baud.
+The servo controller has advanced features that allow you to individually control each servo's speed and motion range.
 Multiple servo controllers can be connected to a single serial line, and they are compatible with the Pololu Motor Controller, so that an almost unlimited number of servos and motors can be controlled.